BigDataRepublic/clean-code-challenge/README.md

 assume that only the words ["pan", "rasp", "kom"] contribute to extra dishes.
 It doesn't matter how many times the word is mentioned in the recipe.
 The recipes are in "lunch_recipes.csv"

-For the labels, he asked Nieke to install an arduino in the dishwasher.
+For the labels, he asked our office manager Nieke to install an arduino in the dishwasher.
 The results are in "dishwasher_log.csv".

 ## Instructions